-The NCC is seeking to lease and develop lands in the Flats District as part of the planned LeBreton Flats community.
-These mixed-use lands are the first available within the Flats District.
+The NCC will lease a portion of the future Flats District to be developed as part of the planned LeBreton Flats community.

-Our vision for this district is a residential community with local amenities, diverse housing and a focus on sustainability, including active mobility.
-It will become an important gateway to LeBreton Flats.
+Our vision for this district is a residential community with diverse housing options, local amenities, and a focus on sustainability.

 The latest on the project